 Combating the Overdose Epidemic

-Limiting exposure to opioids is incredibly important to preventing overdoses, both from legal prescribers and in cracking down on illegal distributors.
+Limiting exposure to opioids is incredibly important to preventing overdoses, both from legal prescribers and in cracking down on illegal distributers.
 Naloxone is a life-saving drug that can be administered nasally or via injection, quickly restoring normal breathing to a person experiencing an overdose.
 Many states have implemented programs to distribute naloxone to first responders, community organizations, and even directly to individuals at risk of overdose.
 By ensuring widespread availability of naloxone, more lives can be saved in the event of an overdose emergency.

 Overdose Statistics for the US and Illinois